- Frodosmiss

 Add apples, toss to coat.

 Line a 9 inch pie plate with pastry.
-Spoon apple mixture into
+Spoon apple

 crust.